hrgodmann/ShinyDarts/README.md

-# ShinyDarts
-Shiny app for playing 501 darts and getting descriptive analytics
+# Welcome to Shiny Darts!

+This app allows 1 to 15 players to play darts 501.
+An additional analytics tab gives continuously updated descriptive stats on your performance.